pulumi/pulumi-hugo/themes/default/content/blog/converting-bicep-to-pulumi/index.md

 ```
 This command will install the plugin from the latest GitHub release of the [repository](https://github.com/Zaid-Ajaj/pulumi-converter-bicep).

-Once installed, you can use to convert Bicep code to Pulumi.
-For example, let's say we have the following Bicep code in a file called `example.bicep` that deploys a storage account:
+Once installed, you can use it to convert Bicep code to Pulumi.
+For example, let's say we have the following Bicep code in a file called `example.bicep` which deploys a storage account:

 ```bicep
 resource storage 'Microsoft.Storage/storageAccounts@2022-09-01' = {